Aditya664/Data-Structures-and-Algorithms-using-java/README.md

 ### Description
-This repository consists of the code samples, assignments and Questions are included in comments in the code.
+This repository consists of the code samples, assignments and Questions are included in comments of the code.

 ### Credits
 <a href="https://github.com/Aditya664/Data-Structures-and-Algorithms-using-java">Aditya664</a>